Dudu Myeni

-Duduzile "Dudu" Cynthia Myeni (born 29 October 1963) is a South African businesswoman, a former chairperson of South African Airways SOC Limited, and former executive chairperson of the Jacob Zuma Foundation since September 2008.
+Duduzile "Dudu" Cynthia Myeni (29 October 1963 – 14 June 2024) was a South African businesswoman, a chairperson of South African Airways SOC Limited, and executive chairperson of the Jacob Zuma Foundation since September 2008.

 She is known for her controversial involvement with South African Airways and as a close friend of former president Jacob Zuma.

-During the Zondo Commission of inquiry into state capture the former chief operating officer of Bosasa Angelo Agrizzi testified that Myeni received monthly illicit payments of R300,000 in cash from them, that was to be given to former president Zuma.
+During the Zondo Commission of inquiry into state capture the former chief operating officer of Bosasa, Angelo Agrizzi, testified that Myeni received monthly illicit payments of R300,000 in cash from them, that was to be given to former president Zuma.

-On 27 May 2020 at the Pretoria High Court, Judge Ronel Tolmay declared Myeni a Delinquent Director, banning her for life from holding any directorship position.
+On 27 May 2020 in the Pretoria High Court, Judge Ronel Tolmay declared Myeni a Delinquent Director, banning her for life from holding any directorship position.
+Myeni died from cancer on 14 June 2024, at the age of 60.

 Background

-Myeni obtained her Primary Teachers Certificate from Madadeni College and her a Secondary Teachers Diploma from Umlazi College.
+Myeni was born on 29 October 1963.
+She obtained her Primary Teachers Certificate from Madadeni College and her Secondary Teachers Diploma from Umlazi College.
 In 2009 the SAA annual report listed a bachelor's degree in administration from the University of Zululand among her qualifications.
 It was removed the following year after Myeni admitted she was "studying toward it" with two majors outstanding.
-She is listed as one of the participants in South African mining company Gold Fields' BEE partner Invictus Consortium.
+She was listed as one of the participants in South African mining company Gold Fields' BEE partner Invictus Consortium.

 Directorships

-She founded a consulting firm Skills Dynamics in 1999 which has facilitated a number of social development programmes on behalf of various Government Departments and major corporations in and around Richards Bay.
+Myeni founded a consulting firm Skills Dynamics in 1999 which has facilitated a number of social development programmes on behalf of various Government Departments and major corporations in and around Richards Bay.

 As of 2015 she was also a board member of the Jacob Zuma Foundation as well as vice-president of the African Water Association, Chairperson of the South African Association of Water Utilities and the Mhlathuze Water Board, Director of Trade and Investment Kwazulu-Natal.

 In May 2020 the Pretoria High Court declared Myeni a Delinquent Director and barred her from holding any directorship position at any entity for life after the Organisation Undoing Tax Abuse (OUTA) and South African Airways Pilots Association (SAAPA) brought Myeni to court over her conduct and actions during her period as chairman of the South African Airways (SAA) board.

 Judge Ronel Tolmay concluded "This court cannot but find that she failed abysmally in executing her fiduciary duty.
 In my view, a lifelong delinquency order is appropriate.
-Ms Myeni is not a fit and proper person to be appointed as a director of any company, let alone a SOE".
+Ms Myeni is not a fit and proper person to be appointed as a director of any company, let alone a State-owned enterprise".